 Delinquent account recovery is a serious financial drain for lenders.
-Mailing out late statements and hiring staff to call debtors daily is an incredibly expensive process.
-In some cases, lenders may spend more on account recovery than they’ll get from their borrowers after they pay off the outstanding balance.
+Mailing out late statements and hiring staff to call debtors on a daily basis is an incredibly expensive endeavor.
+In some cases, lenders may spend more on account recovery than they’ll get from borrowers when they pay off their outstanding balance.

-This is why more lenders are partnering with white-labeled collections management companies to recover these accounts.
-White-labeled, end-to-end collections management centers use the latest technology to recover debt faster while using fewer resources.
-This technology maximizes your delinquent account recovery and ROI.
+This is why an increasing number of lenders partner with white-labeled collections management companies when trying to recover these outstanding balances.
+White-labeled, end-to-end collections management utilizes the latest technology to recover debt faster and more efficiently.
+This technology maximizes return on investment (ROI) from delinquent account recovery.

 A Step-By-Step Guide to Effective Delinquent Account Recovery

-Every lender will have to perform a delinquent account recovery at some point.
-Whether you’re offering leases, balloon notes, prime, or subprime loans, chances are that at least one of your borrowers will eventually fall behind on a payment.
+Every lender will, at some point, need to perform delinquent account recovery.
+Whether offering leases, balloon notes, prime, or subprime loans, it’s inevitable that at least a small proportion of a lender’s customers will eventually fall behind on payments.

-- Identifying delinquent accounts before borrowers get too far into debt.
+- Identifying delinquent accounts before borrowers miss too many payments to make their debt unmanageable.

-- Getting to know your borrowers to find the best communication options and payment plans for them.
+- Getting to know borrowers to find the best options for communicating with and making payment plans for them.

 - Using alternative data to recover serious delinquencies and ensure that nothing falls through the cracks.

-- Using repossession and settlement initiatives to recover high balance accounts.
+- Using repossession and settlement initiatives to recover from accounts with high balances.

-With this four-step approach, collections management centers will recover your accounts quickly and painlessly so that you can focus on offering the best loans and services.
+This four-step approach will allow collections management centers to recover debt owed quickly and painlessly.
+This allows lenders to focus on offering the best loans and services.